tselect-npm/access-control/README.md

   const access = await ac.determineAccess(subject, 'posts', 'read', { fields });

   if (access.isAllowed()) {
-    // The application is responsible for only returning the fields that have been requested. the access control has made sure that only allowed attributes have been requested, so you can safely pass the ist to your service. const data = await postService.list({ fields });
+    // The application is responsible for only returning the fields that have been requested. the access control has made sure that only allowed attributes have been requested, so you can safely pass the it to your service. const data = await postService.list({ fields });
     res.status(200).json(data);
   } else {